evacgriffin/item-sharing-app/README.md

 - [Collaborators](#collaborators)

 ## Description
 The **Item Sharing App** allows database administrators to manually add, edit, and delete data to manage the database for a neighborhood item sharing app.
-This application was made as a term-long project in CS 340 - Introduction to Databases at Oregon State University, in response to to the November 2024 bomb cyclone that hit and caused large-scale damage in the Pacific Northwest.
+This application was made as a term-long project in CS 340 - Introduction to Databases at Oregon State University, in response to the November 2024 bomb cyclone that hit and caused large-scale damage in the Pacific Northwest.

 ## Run the App